 This is easy car access to a raw outdoor camping experience.
 You will be camping next to the crystal clear Washougal River and have access to Naked Falls and Reeder Falls.
 The camping area is on the East side of the river.
-There are 7 excellent camping sites.
+There are 8 excellent camping sites.
 Come prepared as the nearest potable water source is at least a mile away and you won't see any lights or electrical outlets on the property.
 There is a portable toilet now between sites 4 and 5 on the east side of the road.
 Also, please remember that I don't live there and there is limited service on the property.
 If you have questions, please contact me in advance as I may be unreachable when you arrive at the property.
 If you are not familiar with the area, or even if you haven't camped there before, I recommend contacting me for directions or information about the area before you go up.
-Each booked site is allowed 2 cars.
-If you have more than 2 cars, there is a fee of 10.00 per additional vehicle.
+Also, if you have an RV, you will want to contact me to discuss which site you really want to book depending on the size of your RV, awnings, slide outs, etc. Each booked site is allowed 2 cars or 1 RV.
+If you have more than 2 cars or 1 RV, there is a fee of 10.00 per additional vehicle.

 The Campsites go in the order they appear as you drive through the campground.
 There are signs with the site numbers next to each site.
 The sites each have their own parking spaces.